dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

   </TabItem>
 </Tabs>

-The required `DUNE` modules (including `DuneCopasi`) can be obtained via internet by using [`git`](https://git-scm.com/).
+The required `DUNE` modules (including `dune-copasi`) can be obtained via internet by using [`git`](https://git-scm.com/).
 For smooth installation, is better place all the dune modules within the same directory.

 ```bash
 # prepare a folder to download and build dune modules